Head of Department: Mrs Siobhan McClure

 Computers are everywhere!
 So, we host an annual Hour of Code event for Remove, to get them excited about programming and empower them to create whatever they want!

-“The programmers of today are the wizards of the future” (Gabe Logan Newell, American computer programmer and businessman)
+“The programmers of today are the wizards of the future”

 In the Upper Fourth, girls are introduced to iDEA (The Inspiring Digital Enterprise Award), an international programme that helps them to develop digital, enterprise and employability skills.
 We encourage girls to work towards achieving their Bronze Award (250 points) an industry-recognised digital award.
 Many girls even go on to achieve the Silver Award.